skaslamali/MOON-ROVER-/README.md

 # UPLOAD CODE:
 1. upload the MASTER.INO to esp 32
 2. upload SLAVE.INO to another esp board
-3. run the RADAR GRAPHICS code in processing software
+3. run the RADAR GRAPHICS.PDE code in processing software

 # CHANGES YOU HAVE TO DO:
 - change the pins according to you